-On March 30, 2005 the Company executed a Standby Equity Distribution Agreement (SEDA) with Cornell Capital Patners.
-Under the SEDA, under certain conditions, the Company may issue and sell to Cornell Capital Partners common stock for a total purchase price of up to \$15,000,000.
-The purchase price for the shares is equal to their market price, which is defined in the SEDA as 98% of the lowest volume weighted average price of the common stock during a specified period of trading days following the date notice is given by the Company that it desires to access the SEDA.
+Cornell Capital Partners Standby Equity Distribution Agreement and Securities Purchase Agreement volume weighted average price of the common stock during a specified period of trading days following the date notice is given by the Company that it desires to access the SEDA.
 Further, we agreed to pay Cornell Capital Partners 3.5% of the proceeds that we receive under the Equity Line of Credit.
 The amount of each draw down is subject to a maximum amount of \$1,000,000.
 The terms of the SEDA do not allow us to make draw downs should they cause Cornell Capital to own in excess of 9.9% of our outstanding shares of common stock.
 Upon closing of the transaction, Cornell Capital Partners received a one-time commitment fee of 29,300 shares of our common stock.
 On the same date, the Company entered into a Placement Agency Agreement with Newbridge Securities Corporation, a registered broker-dealer.
 Pursuant to the Placement Agent Agreement, upon closing of the transaction the Company paid a one-time placement agent fee of 700 shares of common stock.
 The shares issued were valued at \$500,000 and recorded as issuance costs and such costs are amortized as the SEDA is accessed.
-As of June 30, 2006 we have accessed \$600,000 of the SEDA and \$20,000 of the issuance costs have been charged to additional paid-in capital and \$192,000 of issuance costs have been charged to interest expense.
-The Company currently cannot access the SEDA until a post-effective amendment to our registration statement is filed with, and declared effective by, the SEC.
-The SEDA can be accessed through March 30, 2007.
+As of September 30, 2006 we have accessed \$600,000 of the SEDA and \$20,000 of the issuance costs have been charged to additional paid-in capital and \$288,000 of the issuance costs have been charged to interest expense.
+The